naspeh/mailur/README.md

 [demo]: http://mail.pusto.org
 [video]: https://vimeo.com/145416826

-Mailur aims to become the future open source replacement for Gmail.
+Mailur aims to become a powerful Gmail-inspired webmail.

-It is already usable as an alternative Gmail interface with a set of unique features:
+It is already usable as an alternative Gmail client with a set of unique features:
 - internal lightweight tabs
 - linking few threads together
 - composing emails with [Markdown][]